Open source · Canadian open data

 Builds a realistic network from the street map and open data — DEM-delineated subcatchments where the terrain earns it, and pipes sized by the rational method with real ECCC IDF design-storm intensities.

-8Cities with real storm networks
+35Cities with real published networks

 1 mLiDAR terrain where available